great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/installation/install_gx.md

 ## Microsoft Azure Blob Storage

-Create your GX Python environment, install Great Expectations locally, and then configure the necessary dependencies to access data stored on Microsoft Azure Blob Storage.
+Create your GX OSS Python environment, install GX OSS locally, and then configure the necessary dependencies to access data stored on Microsoft Azure Blob Storage.

 ### Prerequisites